Prosecutor resigns from U.S. attorney’s investigation into origins of Trump-Russia probe

 Republicans are hopeful the prosecutor will bring cases against higher-level Justice Department or FBI officials who worked during the Obama administration, which could validate their critiques of the Russia probe.
 Democrats, though, fear Barr might orchestrate a late-hour revelation of his findings and alter the presidential race.

+Rep. Adam Schiff, D-Calif., chairman of the House Intelligence Committee, tweeted that Barr has been using the Justice Department “as a shield to protect Trump” and go after his enemies.
+“The Durham investigation was political from the start and issuing ‘findings’ before the election would violate DOJ policy,” Schiff said.

+Barr has said the impending election would not delay his releasing Durham’s findings, though in a recent interview with NBC News, he declined to say whether there would be any pre-election findings or whether he would issue an interim report.

-Barr has said he won’t wait until after election to reveal Durham’s findings.
+Barr says he won’t wait until after election to reveal Durham’s findings.
+Democrats fear a campaign-altering surprise.

-A spokesman for the Connecticut U.S. Attorney’s Office confirmed Dannehy’s departure, but declined to comment further.
-A spokeswoman for Barr referred all questions to the U.S. Attorney’s Office.
+A spokesman for the Connecticut U.S. attorney’s office confirmed Dannehy’s departure, but declined to comment further.
+A spokeswoman for Barr referred all questions to the U.S. attorney’s office.

 Efforts to reach Dannehy were not immediately successful.

-The development was first reported Friday by The Hartford Courant, which said she had been considering resignation for weeks.
+The development was first reported Friday by the Hartford Courant, which said she had been considering resignation for weeks.

+Nick Shapiro, the former deputy chief of staff for ex-CIA Director John Brennan, said Dannehy was “very professional” during Durham’s interview with Brennan last month, “and she had been throughout the process.”
+Durham informed Brennan that he was “not a subject or a target of a criminal investigation” but rather “a witness to events that are under review,” Shapiro said at the time.

 A prosecutor best known for corruption cases, Dannehy has handled politically fraught investigations before.
 In 2008, then-Attorney General Michael Mukasey appointed her to oversee an investigation into the Bush administration’s firing of nine U.S. attorneys in 2006.
 She continued that work into the next, Democratic administration, ultimately concluding that no criminal charges were merited.